joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    f.
 Make it easy to manage the files in the vault (move to other folders in the vault, rename, delete, etc).

    ***I ran out of time to implement this, as Kivy buttons by default do not have a right click, and it is quite hard to implement.
-If I were to implement this, I would show a bubble above where the user right clicked, with multiple options to carry out on that file/folder.***
+If I were to implement this, I would show a bubble above where the user right clicked, with multiple options to carry out on that file/folder.
+Alternatively, I could use the information popup to hold each of these options.***

    g.
 Have a secure login screen.